 FAQs About Signing Documents on Your iPad

 As you have seen, signing documents on your iPad isn’t as hard as you might have thought.
-Once you make the switch to eSignatures, we doubt you’ll ever sign a paper document again.
+Once you switch to eSignatures, we doubt you’ll ever sign a paper document again.
 Let’s learn the answers to the most common questions about digital signatures on iPad devices.

 Signing PDFs on an iPad is a straightforward process.
 You can either use Apple’s “Markup” feature or eSignature software.
 The steps usually involve creating a signature, placing a signature within the document, and adding signers to the list.